ansible/community-docs/integration_tests_quick_start_guide.rst

 1. `Determine if integration tests for the module exists<Determine if integration tests exist>`_.
 2. Find an appropriate file for your tests within the ``tests/integration/targets/<target_name>/tasks`` directory.
 3. Cover your option.
-Refer to the `Cover properly<Cover-properly>`_ section for details.
+Refer to the `Recommendations on coverage<Recommendations-on-coverage>`_ section for details.
 4. `Run the tests<Run-integration-tests>`_.
 5. If they fail, see the test output for details.
 Fix your code or tests and run the tests again.
 6. Repeat steps 4-5 until the tests pass.